stargate/stargate/metrics-jersey/README.md

 * `http_server_request_counter_total`

-Beside the [default module tags](#default-tags), this listener always adds HTTP the exception tag for each request.
+Beside the [default module tags](#default-tags), this listener always adds the HTTP error tag for each request.

 ## Percentiles